about

 Early Life & Linguistic Heritage

 Born and raised near the historic HBC, Fort Ellice on the Carlton Trail in St. Lazare, Norman was imbued with the richness of the Michif language by his mother and grandmother.
-He was educated primarily by his grandparents in the ways and language of Michif, learning about medicines, fishing, trapping, and baking, all communicated in Michif, with not a word of English spoken.
+He was educated primarily by his grandparents in the ways and language of Michif, learning about traditional medicines, fishing, trapping, farming, baking, and working with traditional Michif foods.
+All was communicated and learned in Michif, with not a word of English spoken at home.

 Career & Contributions

 Norman has held numerous pivotal roles, serving as Director of the Manitoba Métis Federation Michif Languages Program and National Co-chair of the Métis National Council’s Michif Language Revitalization Program.
-He was the Michif Consultant for the Gabriel Dumont Institute from 1990 to 2014 and played a crucial role in developing Michif Language curriculum at the Turtle Mountain Chippewa Indian Tribal Council.
-Norman was also a Michif and Life Skills Instructor at Brandon University between 2003 and 2013, where he broadened the curriculum to include Cree languages and contributed significantly to the creation of Michif Language Certificate programs.
-Norman’s contribution extends to health and community welfare; he served as the director for the drug and alcohol abuse program of the Dakota Ojibway Tribal Council and was a Life Skills Coach at the Oo-Za-We-Kwun Centre at Rivers, Manitoba.
+He was the Michif Consultant for the Gabriel Dumont Institute from 1990 to 2014 and helped in developing Michif Language curriculum at the Turtle Mountain Chippewa Indian Tribal Council.
+Norman was also a Michif Instructor at Brandon University, where he broadened the curriculum to include Cree languages and contributed significantly to the creation of Michif Language Certificate programs.
+Norman’s contribution extends to health and community welfare; he served as the director for the drug and alcohol abuse program of the Dakota Ojibway Tribal Council and was a Life Skills Coach at the Oo-Zawekwun Centre at Rivers, Manitoba.

 More recently, he has been integral in establishing new Bachelor of Education streams in Cree and French as well as in the Michif Language Certificate at the University of Saskatchewan, reflecting his enduring dedication to Michif language and culture.
-Currently, he is a Michif Elder and Special Advisor of the College of Education, University of Saskatchewan, working tirelessly to integrate and celebrate Michif and Métis knowledge in higher education.
+Currently, he is Michif Elder of the University of Saskatchewan, and Provincial Elder of the Métis Nation – Saskatchewan, working across the Métis Homeland designing and teaching Michif language and cultural programs.
+He is continuously working to integrate and celebrate Michif and Métis knowledge in higher education and in traditional ways.

 Publications & Resources